 5. What Happens if You Lose Your Job?

-Some lenders provide forbearance options for financial hardship situations.
-For example, SoFi’s unemployment protection allows eligible members to temporarily put loans on hold if they lose their job through no fault of their own.
-Our Career Strategy team then helps those members find new jobs.
+Some private lenders provide forbearance options for financial hardship situations.
+For example, SoFi’s unemployment protection program allows eligible members to temporarily put loans on hold if they lose their job through no fault of their own.

 6. Will the Lender Help With Your Career?

-One of the best ways to decimate student debt is to increase your earning and student loan repayment power.
-A lender who helps you get ahead in your career understands this principal.
+The higher your earnings, the easier it is to pay off your student loans quickly.
+A lender who helps you get ahead in your career understands this principle.

 7. What Other Perks Come With Your New Loan?